Kum-Sita/Tips-to-Write-Effective-Test-Cases/README.md

 **Step 3: Insert Test Data and Mention Expected Result**

 Properly reference the test scenario in order to create an efficient test case.
 Mention the input data and the anticipated outcome.
 Describe the situation that results in the error.

+**Step 4: Add the attachment**

+The document must include all errors as well as information about the environments and tool versions that were employed.
+Additionally, avoid using repeating bugs to prevent confusion in the future.

+# How to write test cases in Excel?

+**Step 1: Build a Test case Repository**

+Include the fundamental information, including the Project Name, Prepared By (Tester's Name), Prepared for (Developer's Name), Document Purpose, Application Type, Date, and Version.

+**Step 2: Create a Test Case Matrix**

+It will include information about the module and how many test cases there are.
+Additionally, you must add the status, which can be Pass, Fail, or Not Tested.

+**Step 3: Make a Detailed Sheet**

+This sheet will include the Test Case ID, Description, Precondition, Test Data, and Test Steps.
+Include both the expected and actual outputs as well.

+Including two columns: one for QA feedback and one for developer feedback